Is a Correction Looming Ahead for DHT Holdings Inc. (DHT)

 Sponsored

-The average price from analysts is $7.27, which is $1.59 above the current price.
-DHT currently public float of 143.47M and currently shorts hold a 4.97% ratio of that float.
-Today, the average trading volume of DHT was 2.24M shares.
+DHT currently public float of 143.47M and currently shorts hold a 4.77% ratio of that float.
+Today, the average trading volume of DHT was 2.19M shares.

 DHT’s Market Performance